smritichapra/MyNotes/README.md

 4.Save notes to file.
 5.Load previouslysaved notes from a file.
 6.Exit a program.
-Follow the prompts to perform u=yuor desired action.
+Follow the prompts to perform your desired action.
 Requirements:
 C++ compiler
 Authors: